 About the SharePoint admin role in Microsoft 365

-Global administrators in Microsoft 365 can assign users the SharePoint administrator role for help with administering SharePoint Online.
-The global admin already has all the permissions of a SharePoint admin.
-When you purchase a Microsoft 365 or Office 365 subscription, a team site is automatically created, and the global admin is set as the primary site collection administrator.
-For info about assigning a user the SharePoint administrator role, see Assign admin roles in Office 365 for business.
+Global admins in Microsoft 365 can assign users the SharePoint admin role for help with administering Microsoft SharePoint.
+The global admin role already has all the permissions of the SharePoint admin role.
+For info about assigning a user the SharePoint admin role, see Assign admin roles in Microsoft 365 for business.

-SharePoint admins can now manage Office 365 groups, including creating, deleting, and restoring groups, and changing group owners.
+SharePoint admins can now manage Microsoft 365 groups, including creating, deleting, and restoring groups, and changing group owners.

-Global admins, SharePoint admins, and site collection admins all need to be assigned a SharePoint Online license.
+Global admins, SharePoint admins, and site admins all need to be assigned a SharePoint license.
+If you have a standalone OneDrive for Business plan, admins can access the SharePoint admin center without a SharePoint license.

 Here are some of the key tasks users can do when they are assigned to the SharePoint admin role: